Nissan Kicks Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance rates for a Nissan Kicks are $1,234 a year including full coverage.
-Comprehensive costs an estimated $250 a year, collision costs $374, and liability insurance is $452.
-A liability-only policy costs around $504 a year, with high-risk insurance costing around $2,656.
-Teenage drivers receive the highest rates at $4,724 a year or more.
+Average insurance rates for a Nissan Kicks are $1,234 a year with full coverage.
+Comprehensive costs around $250, collision insurance costs $374, and liability insurance costs around $452.
+A policy with just liability insurance costs as low as $504 a year, and coverage for high-risk drivers costs around $2,656.
+Teens receive the highest rates at up to $4,724 a year.

 Average premium for full coverage: $1,234

-Rates are based on $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes additional medical/uninsured motorist coverage.
-Rates are averaged for all 50 U.S. states and Kicks trim levels.
+Rates are based on $500 comprehensive and collision deductibles, bodily injury liability limits of 30/60, and includes medical and UM/UIM coverage.
+Rates are averaged for all U.S. states and for different Kicks trim levels.

 Price Range by Coverage and Risk

-For an average driver, prices range go from as low as $504 for just the minimum liability insurance to a high of $2,656 for coverage for higher-risk drivers.
+Using a middle-aged driver as an example, prices range range from as low as $504 for just liability insurance to a much higher rate of $2,656 for a driver who has had serious violations or accidents.

 Price Range by Location

-These examples highlight why it is important to compare rates quotes for a targeted area and risk profile, rather than relying on average rates.
+These examples demonstrate why anyone shopping for car insurance should compare prices for a specific zip code and risk profile, rather than relying on averaged prices.

 Use the form below to get customized rates for your location.